SAMS Logo

 Additional Eligibility Criteria for Traditional Students

-• Students must enroll in required hours at one institution.
+• Students must enroll in full-time status at one institution

 • Students who complete their bachelor's degree at the end of a term may be enrolled in less than 15 hours and still be awarded a prorated award amount based on their hours

-• Graduate from an Arkansas public high school and has a minimum composite or superscore of 19 on the ACT (On-site ACT permissible) or the equivalent score on an ACT equivalent test**
+• Has a minimum ACT composite or superscore of 19 or an equivalent score on an ACT equivalent test listed later on this webpage

-• Students who are enrolled as a full-time, first-time freshman but not receiving the Arkansas Academic Challenge Scholarship will also be considered Traditional if they meet the following:
+• Students who are enrolled as a full-time first-time freshman and either missed the previous deadline to apply or didn’t qualify for the Arkansas Academic Challenge Scholarship directly after finishing high school may also be considered for Traditional status if they meet the following:

 • Successfully completed at least 27 semester hours in the academic year immediately following high school graduation; and